 3. Disable all pop-up blockers.
-For detailed instructions, “Google” for help. i.e., Google “disable pop-up blocker Internet Explorer”
+For detailed instructions, “Google” for help. i.e., Google “disable pop-up blocker Firefox”

 4. It is preferable to use a hardwired connection rather than your wireless connection to the internet to take an online test.
 Make sure that when you connect your network cable to your computer you also disable the wireless receiver so that it does not override or interfere with the wired connection.

-6. Make sure you do not have more than one browser window opened to Blackboard; this can cause problems submitting your exam.
+6. Make sure you do not have more than one browser window opened to Canvas; this can cause problems submitting your exam.

-8. Know your mouse skills: Double-clicking may cause Blackboard to think you are trying to access the test twice.
-Do not use the scroll wheel on your mouse while taking the exam.
+8. Know your mouse skills: Double-clicking may cause Canvas to think you are trying to access the test twice.
+Be careful when using the scroll wheel on your mouse while taking an exam.
 Using the scroll wheel might change your answer.

 9. Do not use the back, forward, delete keys or refresh buttons during the test.
-Blackboard interprets this as an attempt to leave the test, potentially with unsaved answers.
+Canvas may interpret this as an attempt to leave the test, potentially with unsaved answers.
 This results in a warning that you have not submitted the test.
 It may kick you out of the test and depending on the test settings, you may not be able to get back in to finish.

-10. Blackboard Outages: Please be mindful (and wary) of taking the exams at times that are susceptible to Blackboard outages.
-Scheduled outages are posted on the Blackboard login page.
+10. Canvas Outages: Please be mindful (and wary) of taking the exams at times that are susceptible to Canvas outages.
+Scheduled outages will be announced in advance.

 12. Do not wait until last minute to take exams!
 Technical Support will not reset an exam after its due date.

-13. Timed Exams: There is sometimes confusion with the wording within Blackboard prior to starting a timed exam.
-Please bear in mind that when you begin a timed exam, the timer starts running.
+13. Timed Exams: Please bear in mind that when you begin a timed exam, the timer starts running.
 You are allowed to leave the exam and return, but the timer does not stop running.
 When you start the test, plan accordingly to be able to complete it in one seating.